Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Setup

 \subsection{Research Questions}

-Our objective is to validate empirically, whether the two proposed algorithms can be used to evaluate state-of-the-art machine learning techniques for vulnerability detection.
+Our objective is to validate empirically, whether the two proposed algorithms can be used to evaluate state-of-the-art ML4VD techniques.
 Specifically, we aim to answer the following research questions.

-\hangindent=2em \hangafter=1 \textbf{RQ.1 How is the performance of ML techniques affected, if we amplify the input code snippets without affecting the vulnerability labels?} (a) Can we measure a decrease in performance, if we amplify the testing data of ML techniques using semantic preserving transformations? (b) Does training data amplification using the same transformations restore the initial performance?
+\hangindent=2em \hangafter=1 \textbf{RQ.1 How is the performance of ML4VD techniques affected, if we augment the input code snippets without affecting the vulnerability labels?} (a) Can we measure a decrease in performance, if we augment the testing data of ML4VD techniques using semantic preserving transformations? (b) Does training data augmentation using the same transformations restore the initial performance? (c) Are there differences between the individual transformations?

-\hangindent=2em \hangafter=1 \textbf{RQ.2 Do ML techniques over-fit to specific amplifications of their training data that do not affect the respective vulnerability labels?} (a) Can we still restore the performance, if we amplify the training dataset with a different semantic preserving transformation than the testing dataset? (b) Can we restore the performance, if we replace the simple semantic preserving transformations with adversarial training?
+\hangindent=2em \hangafter=1 \textbf{RQ.2 Do ML4VD techniques overfit to specific augmentations of their training data that do not affect the respective vulnerability labels?} Can we still restore the performance, if we augment the training dataset with a different semantic preserving transformation than the testing dataset?

-\hangindent=2em \hangafter=1 \textbf{RQ.3 Are the high scores of ML techniques specific to benchmark datasets or do they generalize to a modified vulnerability detection setting?} (a) Are state-of-the-art machine learning techniques able to distinguish between vulnerable functions and their patches? (b) Does training data amplification using semantic preserving transformations have a positive effect on this ability?
+\hangindent=2em \hangafter=1 \textbf{RQ.3 Are the high scores of ML4VD techniques specific to benchmark datasets or do they generalize to a modified vulnerability detection setting?} (a) Are state-of-the-art ML4VD techniques able to distinguish between vulnerable functions and their patches? (b) Does training to distinguish between vulnerable functions and their patches improve the performance on standard testing data?